How to Repair an Underground Water Supply Pipe

 Repair the Water Line

-Depending on the age of your home and any subsequent modifications, your underground water line may be copper, PVC, galvanized steel, CPVC, or PEX.
-Replace the line with similar materials.
+Depending on the age of your home and any subsequent modifications, your underground water line could be copper, PVC, galvanized steel, CPVC, or PEX.
 Typically, this pipe will be 1 inch in diameter.
 Most codes specify that an underground water line should be no less than 3/4-inch in diameter and that it be separated from any waste or sewer lines by no less than 5 feet of undisturbed or compacted soil.

 Test the Repair

 Once the repair is complete, turn on the water at the meter by turning the nut counter-clockwise.
 It is not necessary to turn on the water into your house yet.
 Examine your repair under pressure to make certain that it is secure.

 When you are satisfied with the repair, fill in the trench with the soil.
 At the end, replace the sod by hand, if applicable.
-Turn on the water to the house.
+Turn on the main water valve in the house and run hot and cold water faucets for several minutes to flush out any possible contaminants that may have entered the water pipes during the repair process.

 When to Call a Professional